tomnitschke/gristruc/README.md

 This will put "You asked..." and so forth into the column with the above formula.

 ## Please share!
 I cordially invite every seasoned or aspiring Grister to share!
-Open a pull request and let's add all you little snippets, advanced calculations and all-time greats!
+Open a pull request and let's add all your little snippets, advanced calculations and all-time greats!